ZlomenyMesic/Bomberman/README.md

 and an exit portal generated at the start of the game.
 Collecting the treasure will earn you a random score between 160 and 1260.
 Entering the exit portal will teleport you to the next level.
-After reaching level 3, there is a 1 in 3 chance of generating a random upgrade (or downgrade).
-So far I have added just one - wheelchair.
-Collecting a wheelchair will take you a random amount of score between 160 and 1260.
-Your score cannot be lower than zero.
+There is also a small chance that other items will generate, those are: Wheelchair - gives you slowness for 3 seconds and Trap - can kill you or a floater.

 ## Key binds